Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 **Co-Host:** Hey!
 I’m `[Nickname]`, your co-host, and I’ll be assisting in today’s modified training.

 **Host:**
-Before we begin, let’s go over a few rules to help you succeed in this modified training!
+Before we begin, let’s go over a few rules to help you succeed in this session!

+I - It is crucial you listen to all directions and information I am providing to you.
+If you still have a question after I explain something, you may use PTS.

-I - Do not say PTS (Permission To Speak) while I am speaking.
+II - Do not say PTS (Permission To Speak) while I am speaking.
 PTS is active unless stated otherwise.
 Talking/Using VC without permission will result in a strike.

-II - Remain STS (Shoulder to Shoulder) at all times.
-Ask for permission before going AFK (Away From Keyboard).
+III - Remain STS (Shoulder to Shoulder) at all times.
+Additionally, ask for permission before going AFK (Away From Keyboard).
+Performing either of these actions without permission will result in a strike.

-III - Follow all orders given to you by a Superintendent+ or Co-Host unless they ask you to break the rules.
+IV - Follow all orders given to you by a Co-Host or Helper unless they ask you to break the rules.

+V - If there is any problem, come to me, my Co-Host, or my Helpers for assistance.
 You must call me, my Co-Host, and Helpers by our ranks at all times.

-IV - If there is any problem, come to me, my Co-Host, my Helpers, or any other Superintendent+ for assistance.

-V - You must be respectful to everyone at all times.
-Not following this will result in removal from the modified training.
+VI - You must be respectful to everyone at all times.
+Failure to be respectful will result in a strike or instant removal from this session.

-VI - Trolling in any form is unacceptable!
-Grammar must be used throughout this modified training.
-Trolling or not using grammar will result in a strike or instant removal of this modified training.
+VII - Trolling in any form is unacceptable!
+Trolling will result in a strike or instant removal from this session.

-This modified training will consist of four sections- the first 2 will be unmodified, and the last 2 will be modified.
+This modified training will consist of 4 sections- the first 2 will be unmodified, and the last 2 will be modified.

 ---